Opentrons/opentrons/api/docs/v2/new_modules.rst

 ***************************

-The Thermocycler Module allows users to perform complete experiments that require temperature sensitive reactions such as PCR.

-There are two heating mechanisms in the Thermocycler.
-One is the block in which samples are located; the other is the lid heating pad.

-The block can control its temperature between 4 °C and 99 °C to the nearest 1 °C.
+The Thermocycler Module provides on-deck, fully automated thermocycling and can heat and cool very quickly during operation.
+The module's block can heat and cool between 4 °C and 99 °C, and the module's lid can heat up to 110 °C.

-The lid can control its temperature between 37 °C to 110 °C. Please see our `support article <https://support.opentrons.com/en/articles/3469797-thermocycler-module>`_ on controlling the Thermocycler in the Opentrons App.

-For the purposes of this section, assume we have the following already:
+The Thermocycler is represented in code by a :py:class:`.ThermocyclerContext` object, which has methods for controlling the lid, controlling the block, and setting *profiles* — timed heating and cooling routines that can be automatically repeated.

+The examples in this section will use a Thermocycler loaded as follows:

 .. code-block:: python
     :substitutions:

     from opentrons import protocol_api

-    metadata = {'apiLevel': '|apiLevel|'}
+    metadata = {'apiLevel': '2.14'}

     def run(protocol: protocol_api.ProtocolContext):
-        tc_mod = protocol.load_module('Thermocycler Module')
+        tc_mod = protocol.load_module('thermocyclerModuleV2')
         plate = tc_mod.load_labware('nest_96_wellplate_100ul_pcr_full_skirt')

+The ``location`` parameter of :py:meth:`.load_module` isn't required for the Thermocycler, since it only has one valid deck location, which covers slots 7, 8, 10, and 11.
+Attempting to load any other modules or labware in these four slots will raise a ``DeckConflictError``.

 .. note::

-    When loading the Thermocycler, it is not necessary to specify a slot.
-    This is because the Thermocycler has a default position that covers Slots 7, 8, 10, and 11.
-    This is the only valid location for the Thermocycler on the OT-2 deck.
+    If you want to specify a slot for the Thermocycler (for parallelism with other ``load_module()`` calls in your protocol), you can do so: the only accepted value is ``7``.

 .. versionadded:: 2.0
+.. versionchanged:: 2.14
+   Added support for Thermocycler Module GEN2.

 Lid Motor Control
 =================